cdfoundation/sig-interoperability/docs/vocabulary.md

 * Inputs: Source Code Reference (Repository, Branch, Commit)
 * Outputs: Software Source, Binary Source
 * Other Results and Side Effects: N/A

-#### Tag
-* Semantics: Annotate source code, images, etc. with information, such as the version number and a description.
-* Aliases: Annotate, Version
-* Inputs: Source Code Reference (Repository, Branch, Commit), Software Source, Binary Source, Generated Software, Generated Binaries
-* Outputs: Tag/annotation metadata
-* Other Results and Side Effects: Tags/annotations have been added to the software.

 #### Secret Detection
 * Semantics: Detect secrets in the source code, other software, or documentation.
 Examples include passwords, SSH keys, API keys, and so on.